Core Functionality

 AD Backend

 Turing supports four automatic differentiation (AD) packages in the back end during sampling.
 The default AD backend is ForwardDiff for forward-mode AD.
-Three reverse-mode AD backends are also supported, namely Tracker, Zygote and ReverseDiff.
-Zygote and ReverseDiff are supported optionally if explicitly loaded by the user with using Zygote or using ReverseDiff next to using Turing.
+Three reverse-mode AD backends are also supported, namely Mooncake, Zygote and ReverseDiff.
+Mooncake, Zygote, and ReverseDiff also require the user to explicitly load them using import Mooncake, import Zygote, or import ReverseDiff next to using Turing.

 For more information on Turing’s automatic differentiation backend, please see the Automatic Differentiation article.